 Investment benefits in Malta

-A wide range of investment programmes is available in Malta, for EU and non-EU nationals looking for great standards of living, a proper healthcare system, education, and many more.
-A series of benefits come with these investment programmes, like free movement with a Maltese passport, for applicants and family members.
+A wide range of investment programs is available in Malta, for EU and non-EU nationals looking for great standards of living, a proper healthcare system, education, and many more.
+A series of benefits come with these investment programs, like free movement with a Maltese passport, for applicants and family members.
 The transfer of funds between EU countries is permissive for holders of Maltese passports.
 The same thing is available to EU products, as free movement and transfers are available in the EU.
 The taxation system in Malta is quite appealing to foreigners wanting to invest in this country.
 Plus, the tax minimization options can be implemented in any kind of company registered in Malta.
 Our immigration lawyers in Malta can tell you more about the requirements for entering this country.
 Support for a residence permit in Malta can be solicited.

 Company relocation in Malta

-Foreign companies can be relocated to Malta in complete confidence, transparency, and lack of bureaucracies.
+Foreign companies can be relocated to Malta with complete confidence, transparency, and a lack of bureaucracies.
 The company relocation process starts with the de-registration in the country of origin and a series of documents that must be approved by the Maltese authorities.
 A declaration stating the company relocation must be signed by company owners, managers, and administrators.
 One of our immigration lawyers in Malta can provide legal advice.

 Permanent residency in Malta

 Foreign citizens can apply for permanent residence or ordinary residence, the latter being issued for EU citizens coming to Malta.
-As for the permanent residence, this is available for both EU and non-EU citizens, under certain conditions that can be explained by one of our immigration lawyers in Malta.
+As for permanent residence, this is available for both EU and non-EU citizens, under certain conditions that can be explained by one of our immigration lawyers in Malta.
 Here are some facts and figures about immigration in Malta:

 - approximately 60% of the migrants in Malta come from EU states;

 - the total number of foreign citizens registered in Malta in 2019 was around 99.000;